dtcaciuc/conecerto_scoreboard/README.md

 Organizer logo will be shown both in the TV dashboard footer which has white background and the explorer header with background determined by `EXPLORER_COLORS`, so it might take some tweaking to make it look good in both of these spots.

-To make the logo compatible with both bright and dark backround, you canse use a transparent PNG and leave a white outline around the contents.

 > [!NOTE]
 > With footer present, try readjusting `TV_FONT_SIZE` to make the most out